 Residency is defined as classes taken at Midwest University either on campus or on-line.
-Bachelor and Master-level students, excluding international students, may complete their degree through E-learning courses.
-Doctoral students are required to pass a (3) credit hour dissertation research seminar course at the Wentzville campus or the Washington D.C campus.
-In special cases, the course could be taken through e-learning.
+Bachelor and master-level students, excluding international students, may complete a degree through E-learning courses.
+Doctoral students are required to pass a (3) credit hour dissertation research seminar course at the Wentzville campus or the Washington D.C. site.
+In special cases, the course could be taken through E-learning.